Do I Need a Trust?

 During this process, we discuss in-depth the best ways we can customize a plan to make it all happen.

 Simply defined, a will determines how your assets will be fully distributed after you die; a trust is a legacy to your heirs.
-Your trust details how your assets will be held and managed for the benefit of your heirs in your direction.
+Your trust details how your assets will be held and managed for the benefit of your heirs at your direction.

 There are many different kinds of trust, each having its own focus and determined impact and benefit.